bashnota/bashnota/src/stores/README.md

-# Stores
+# Global Stores (`src/stores`)

-This directory contains all the Pinia stores for state management across the application.
+This directory contains global Pinia stores that manage application-wide state not specific to any single business feature.

+## Stores

+-   **`shortcutsStore.ts`**: Manages the registration and handling of global keyboard shortcuts.
+-   **`sidebarStore.ts`**: Manages the state of the main application sidebars, such as which sidebar is currently open and its dimensions.
+-   **`tabsStore.ts`**: Manages the state of the open tabs, including which tab is active and the list of all open documents.
+-   **`uiStore.ts`**: A store for managing miscellaneous global UI state, such as the visibility of dialogs or global loading indicators.

 ## Files